Coroner identifies Eye Street homicide victim

-The Kern County coroner’s office has identified the victim of an Aug.
-8 homicide in the 200 block of Eye Street.
+The Kern County coroner’s office has identified the victim in a Sunday night shooting in the 200 block of Eye Street.

 (0) comments